tmobile/magentaA11y/_checklist-native/sheet.md

 ### State
 - The state of the sheet is implied when the sheet opens, and the initial focus lands on the invisible dismiss button.
-- For a sheet with adjustable height, the action to increase sheet height or decrease sheet height must be announced when the user is interacting with the sheet grabber.
+- For a sheet with adjustable height, the action to increase sheet height or decrease sheet height must be announced when the user is interacting with the sheet grabber/card controller.

 - **UIKit**
-  - The accessibility label or value must be updated with each interaction with the sheet grabber to adjust the sheet height.
+  - The accessibility label or value must be updated with each interaction with the sheet grabber/card controller to adjust the sheet height.
   - For enabled state of the button that activates the sheet: Set `isEnabled` to `true`.
   - For disabled state of the button that activates the sheet: Set `isEnabled` to `false`.
 Announcement for disabled is "Dimmed".
     - If necessary, you may change the accessibility trait of the button to `notEnabled`, but this may overwrite the current accessibility role of the button.